andrewwinters5000/klimakoffer/website/general_info.md

 ## Organization of the course

-* All announcements and internal communications will be done via [Lisam](https://liuonline.sharepoint.com/sites/Lisam_TAMS48_2026HT_CX).
+* All announcements and internal communications will be done via [Lisam](https://liuonline.sharepoint.com/sites/Lisam_TAMS48_2026HT_CX) or in the TAMS48 Teams channel.
 * If you have a question, feel free to contact Andrew or Martin via email.